-Agistri - Aegina
+Agistri Skala - Aegina

 Ferries to Saronic Islands

-Agistri - Aegina
+Agistri Skala - Aegina

 Ferries to Saronic Islands

-Agistri Aegina ferry prices typically range between $10* and $20*.
+Agistri Skala Aegina ferry prices typically range between $10* and $20*.
 The average price is typically $12*.
-The cheapest ferries from Agistri to Aegina start from $10*.
+The cheapest ferries from Agistri Skala to Aegina start from $10*.
 The average price for a foot passenger is $11*.
 The average price for a car is $22*.

 Ferry price can vary based on booking factors such as number of passengers, vehicle type sailing times.
 Pricing is taken from searches over last 30 days and exclusive of service fees, last updated January 26.

-Pets can travel on ferries from Agistri to Aegina with Saronic Ferries.
+Pets can travel on ferries from Agistri Skala to Aegina with Saronic Ferries.
 Pets may have to stay in the vehicle during the journey depending on the operators guidelines.

 More routes than anyone else.